contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 For the sake of clarity, do not overuse *i.e* and *e.g.* If you must use them, [here's a nice explanation](http://theoatmeal.com/comics/ie) of how it's done.

 We use *e.g.* or *i.e.* not *e.g.,* or *i.e.,*

+Do not use full stops in abbreviations, or spaces between initials, including those in proper names: IMF, mph, 4am, M&S, No 10, AN Wilson, WH Smith, etc.

 ## Ampersands (&)
 Use the word *and* instead of an ampersand (&) when you're writing.
 Ampersands can be used in code blocks.